SonicOriginalSoftware/GamerSaver/README.md

 # Release
 ## V0.1.0
 * (pending)

 # Current Features
 * List local save games for supported games
 * Allow extensibility with custom games list
 * Theme
-* OAuth 2.0 Authorization and login for Google Drive support
-* Create support for loading a picture icon for the logged in user

 # Roadmap
 ## V0.1.0
+* OAuth 2.0 Authorization and login for Google Drive support
+* Uses Google account picture icon for the logged in user

+## V0.2.0
 * Installation and packaging method

-## V0.2.0
+* Instructions on theming and extending with custom games support
 * Check access and permission to write to GamerSaver folder on user Drive account

 ## V0.3.0
 * Implement export and import save features

 ## Long-Term Features
-* Switch to more profesional cloud storage platform if enough warrant it
+* None so far!

 # Supported Games
 ## Bethesda games